 Complex datapoints are a means of post-processing the data returned by monitored systems.
-This are useful when the data presented by the target device isn't in suitable in it's raw form.
+This is useful when the data presented by the target device isn't suitable in its raw form.
 For example, on a storage system you typically want to track and alert on percent utilization, which can be calculated based on total capacity and used capacity.

 Since the values of complex datapoints are stored in their calculated forms, they can be used in graphs, reports, dashboards and other places in your account.